 $ sudo ./gravity join 172.28.128.3 --advertise-addr=172.28.128.4 --token=XXX

-This tells the new node to join a cluster initiated by
+This tells the other nodes to join a cluster initiated by

-The result of running these commands will be a fully functioning Kubernetes cluster with your application running inside!
+The result of running these commands will be a fully functioning and self-sufficient Kubernetes cluster!

 See more details in Remote Management section.